-The endwalls facing north and east include red structural brick that is slightly larger and rougher faced than the bricks on the street-facing elevations.
+The endwalls facing north and east have been revised since the last hearing on this project.
+The current proposal includes red structural brick that is slightly larger and rougher faced than the bricks on the street-facing elevations.
 The brick field on the end walls is interrupted by board-formed concrete that matches that used for the building's plinth.
 The choice of a more rugged brick for the end walls follows the convention of many period warehouse buildings like those in the NW 13th Avenue Historic District.
 The board-formed concrete element provides a contrast with the large expanse of brick on the end walls without introducing a new material to the proposal.
 Proposal #.02 for the north elevation presents a coherent design by including the same elements with one bay of windows and finer brick providing a finer-grained detail at the northwest corner.
 Therefore this guideline is met.